 Binary options at present are traded at the opposite ends of the spectrum in terms of product and trader sophistication: at the most unsophisticated retail extreme, the Over & Under instruments dominate, at the most professional interbank FX market extremity barrier options dominate.
 Between these two extremities is a void that is likely to be closed by the more professional and sophisticated binary options on offer to the retail customer.

 As the competition between platforms hots up the returns on offer to the traders will become more competitive attracting the more discerning day trader to the party.

-The binary options market is no flash-in-the-pan, it is going from strength to strength with a big gap to fill between recreational retail user and the most sophisticated financial market in existence, the interbank FX options market.
+The binary options market is no flash-in-the-pan, it is going from strength to strength with a big gap to fill between the recreational retail users and the most sophisticated financial market in existence, the interbank FX options market.
 Exciting times lie ahead………….